-Maybe you are wondering, “Who is Dr. Deming and why should people in leadership positions to listen to him?”
+Maybe you are wondering, “Who is Dr. Deming, and why should people in leadership in positions listen to him?”

-Great question!
-Allow me to introduce you to Dr. Edward Deming if you don’t already know him.
-If you know him, skip the next bullet points.
+Allow me to introduce you to Dr. Edwards Deming if you don’t already know him.
+If you already know him, please skip the next bullet points.

 Here’s the rundown.

-He also wrote several books on leadership and management: The Essential Deming: Leadership Principles from the Father of Quality, The Deming Management Method, Out of the Crisis, The New Economics for Industry, Government, Education (paid links) just to name a few.
+- He wrote several books on leadership and management, such as The Essential Deming: Leadership Principles from the Father of Quality, The Deming Management Method, Out of the Crisis, The New Economics for Industry, Government, Education (paid links) to name a few.

 Enough said.
 Let’s get to the brutal truth.